strapi/documentation/docs/developer-docs/latest/development/typescript.md

 Adding TypeScript support to an existing project requires modifications to the project files.
 Additionally the TypeScript flag `allowJs` should be set to `true` in the root `tsconfig.json` file to incrementally add TypeScript files to existing JavaScript projects.
 The `allowJs` flag allows `.ts` and `.tsx` files to coexist with JavaScript files.
 TypeScript support can be added to an existing Strapi project using the following procedure:

-1. Add a `tsconfig.json` file at the project root and copy the following code to the file with the `allowJs` flag:
+1. Add a `tsconfig.json` file at the project root and copy the following code, with the `allowJs` flag, to the file:

 ```json
 // path: ./tsconfig.json

 {
     "extends": "@strapi/typescript-utils/tsconfigs/server",
     "compilerOptions": {